ENFP Under Stress (Shadow Mode): The ENFPs Unhealthy Dark Side

 The normal dominant function of the ENFP is their Ne, which is replaced with Ni (introverted intuition).
 For the ENFP this function causes them to attempt to come up with future ideas based on a “feeling” they get.
 The ENFP can start to jump to conclusions, feeling as if they have something right not really having the information to back this up.
 They start to second guess their natural way of looking at the world and try and trust in some sort of sense of intuition which they don’t naturally rely on.
 The ENFP starts to get hunches about things, which can cause them to seem a bit paranoid to others.
 Constantly trying to trust in this gut feeling which doesn’t necessarily turn out to be correct most of the time.

-The inferior function of the ENFP normally being their Si, becomes more focused on Se (extraverted sensing).
-For the ENFP this can act out in more reckless ways, with them wanting to experience a thrill.
-They might not be as capable as following a respectful line with their loved ones, and find themselves crossing those boundaries constantly.
+The inferior function of the ENFP, normally being their Si, becomes more focused on Se (extraverted sensing).
+For the ENFP, this can act more recklessly, with them wanting to experience a thrill.
+They might not be as capable of following a respectful line with their loved ones and find themselves crossing those boundaries constantly.
 They seek to experience the physical world but can become caught up in how to do this.
-ENFPs aren’t naturally in touch with more physical things, instead they are naturally imaginative people.
+ENFPs aren’t naturally in touch with more physical things.
+Instead, they are naturally imaginative people.
 They might start to recklessly seek out physical experiences, which can get them into trouble in these situations.

 Why This Happens

-When they are under serious duress the ENFP might go into this shadow mode, needing another way of coping with the situation.
-Since this stress causes their natural abilities to fail in that moment, they might need to seek other means of getting things done.
-This can also be a defensive response, which causes the ENFP to go into their shadow mode instead of focusing on the things which normally work for them.
+When they are under serious duress, the ENFP might go into this shadow mode, needing another way of coping with the situation.
+Since this stress causes their natural abilities to fail at that moment, they might need to seek other means of getting things done.
+This can also be a defensive response, which causes the ENFP to go into shadow mode instead of focusing on the things which normally work for them.